quantmind/lux/docs/source/tutorials/extensions.rst

 .. py:method:: Extension.on_config(self, app)

-Called once only after the :attr:`App.config` dictionary has been loaded from the setting file.
-This is a chance to perform post processing on parameters before the wsgi :attr:`App.handler` is loaded.
+This is the first event to be fired.
+It is executd once only after the :attr:`.App.config` dictionary has been loaded from the setting file.
+This is a chance to perform post processing on parameters before the wsgi :attr:`.App.handler` is loaded.

 .. _event_on_loaded: